Cefixime Dispersible Tablet 100 mg

 Encephalopathy

-Beta-lactams, including cefixime, predispose the patient to encephalopathy risk (which may include convulsions, confusion, impairment of consciousness, movement disorders), particularly in case of overdose or renal impairment.
+Beta-lactams, including cefixime, predispose the patient to encephalopathy risk (which may include convulsions, confusion, impairment of consciousness, and movement disorders), particularly in case of overdose or renal impairment.

 Severe cutaneous adverse reactions